balvason3/PMTool/readme.md

 (On Windows, you can also use py main.py).

 🛠️ Getting Started (First Time Setup)
-When you boot up PMTool for the first time, follow these quick steps to get your environment ready:
+When you boot up BASEline for the first time, follow these quick steps to get your environment ready:

 Select Option 4: Global Settings from the Main Menu.